sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/mysql.rst

            - com.mysql.jdbc.Driver (by default)

-2. Test Connection and Save.
+2. Test connection and save.

     Once you have entered the values to the parameters, click on ``Test Connection``.
 If the connection is successful,  click on ``Save`` to save the connection.
 Now you can create connection using the resources in datasets and workflows.